-Depending upon the general education program pursued, students must earn either 120 or 128 credit hours to meet graduation requirements.
-Some courses taken for the major may simultaneously fulfill general education requirements.
-Please see the Graduation Requirements (bachelor's degrees) section of this catalog for information on the general education programs.
+Some courses taken for the major will simultaneously fulfill general education requirements.
+Please see the Graduation Requirements (bachelor's degrees) section of this catalog for information on the general education program.

-Students should note that the major provides fewer than the required 39 hours of 3000-4000 level course work.
+Students should note that the major provides fewer than the required 39 hours of 3000-4000 level coursework, therefore students will need to complete additional 3000-4000 level coursework to meet this requirement.

-In addition to the appropriate general education program, students must complete the major's prerequisites and its basic, foundational, and modeling program requirements.
+Along with the general education program, students must complete the major's prerequisites and its basic, foundational, and modeling program requirements.
 Students must also select program electives as indicated.